Strategic Advisory board

 Kevin Austin, Environment Agency (observer status)

 Stephen has been providing farm business consultancy throughout the UK and internationally for over 20 years, and has been active in influencing agricultural policy at UK / EU levels.
-He has a masters in Soil Science, was a 2011 Nuffield Farming Scholar studying global agroforestry and founding Director of the Institute of Organic Training & Advice.
+He has a masters in Soil Science, was a 2011 Nuffield Farming Scholar studying global agroforestry and was founding Director of the Institute of Organic Training & Advice.

 Building soil health and resilience to maintain biodiversity and productive potential should be at the forefront of the minds of farmers and land managers.
 Stephen hopes his combination of Scientific rigour and practical farming experience will help direct the SSA to facilitate and deliver and improved understanding of practical soil management options.